Azure/cloud-scale-data-for-devs-guide/docs/bulk-executor.md

 ---
-title: Bulk Executor
+title: Bulk executor
-description: Learn about The Bulk Executor, which is a feature in Azure Cosmos DB. ms.service: cosmos-db ms.topic: reference ms.date: 08/19/2022
+description: Learn about the bulk executor, which is a Azure Cosmos DB feature that allows bulk inserts, updates, and deletes. ms.service: cosmos-db ms.topic: reference ms.date: 08/19/2022